mv1742/PUI2018_mv1742/README.md

-This is Manrique's Homework #2.
+This is MnriqRepo.
+Peace.rk #2.
 Peace.